Tail recursive parser

 In computer science, tail recursive parsers are a derivation from the more common recursive descent parsers.
 Tail recursive parsers are commonly used to parse left recursive grammars.
-They use a smaller amount of stack space than regular recursive descent parsers.
+They use a smaller amount of stack space than regular recursive descent parsers, given that the runtime or compilation tool has a way to optimize tail calls into jumps.
 They are also easy to write.
 Typical recursive descent parsers make parsing left recursive grammars impossible (because of an infinite loop problem).
 Tail recursive parsers use a node reparenting technique that makes this allowable.

 Example

 Given an EBNF Grammar such as the following: